Data-Only-Greater/taxonopy/README.md

 > cd temp
 ```

-If you've already got the schema, then just ensure that your command line
+If you've already got the schema, then just ensure that your shell's working
-working directory is in the same folder.
-Also, if you have not yet done so,
+directory is in the same folder.
+Also, if you have not yet done so, remember
-remember to activate the conda environment:
+to activate the conda environment:

 ```
 > conda activate _taxonopy
 (_taxonopy) >
 ```

-#### Add your First Toaster
+#### Add your first toaster

 We create a new taxonopy database by adding our first record.
 For this task we
 use taxonopy's `db new` subcommand.
 An existing schema is expected; by default
 it's assumed to be called `schema.json` and reside in the current directory.
 This can be changed with the `--schema` argument if desired.
 A new database
-will be created, if it doesn't already exist, called, by default, `db.json`,
+will be created, if it doesn't already exist, called, by default, `db.json`.
-again placed in the current directory.
 To change this use the `--db` argument.
+Working in our temporary directory,
-Working in our existing temporary directory we can simply type:
+we simply type:

 ```
 > taxonopy db new